xdaichain/reddit-scaling-demo/README.md

     - `75,000` calls to the [`SubredditPoints.burn`](https://github.com/xdaichain/reddit-scaling-demo/blob/996b164db971463447f761c77012eef2152af4dd/contracts/SubredditPoints_v0.sol#L1640) function.
     - `100,000` calls to the [`SubredditPoints.transfer`](https://github.com/xdaichain/reddit-scaling-demo/blob/996b164db971463447f761c77012eef2152af4dd/contracts/SubredditPoints_v0.sol#L397) function.

-    All transactions will be performed with a zero gas price, so users don't need to have positive balances on the xDai chain.
+    All transactions will be performed with a zero gas price (if `GAS_PRICE` env variable is undefined), so users don't need to have positive balances on the xDai chain.

 4. Perform the generated calls loading the chain.